commonsharp/SurvivalProject-Server/README.md

 # 01/05/2017
 * You now get a visit bonus every 4 hours.
 You get 1-20 elements per visit, 1000 code and 1-20 coins.
+* When you visit the game (every 4 hours), the player's rank is correctly showed.
+The rank is based on the player's points (experience).
+The player with the most points is first.
 * The premium card "Visit bonus" is now working.
 It gives you double the elements/code/coins per visit.
 After 20 uses, the card disappears.
 * If a card is gold forced and a day passes, one day is subtracted from the gold forced days.